usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-2.md

   2. **Count:** If two search results have the same score, then compare by the raw count so results with higher count appear first (i.e. sort in descending order by total matches) instead.

-  3. **Location:** If two search results have the same score and count, then compare by the location instead (i.e. sort alphabetically by path).
+  3. **Location:** If two search results have the same score and count, then compare by the location (case-insensitive) instead (i.e. sort alphabetically ignoring case by path).

-You can use [Double.compare(...)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Double.html#compare(double,double)), [Integer.compare(...)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Integer.html#compare(int,int)), and [String.compareTo(...)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html#compareTo(java.lang.String)) for these comparisons and the built-in sort methods in Java.
+You can use [Double.compare(...)](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/lang/Double.html#compare(double,double)), [Integer.compare(...)](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/lang/Integer.html#compare(int,int)), and [String.compareToIgnoreCase(...)](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/lang/String.html#compareToIgnoreCase(java.lang.String)) for these comparisons and the built-in sort methods in Java.

-See the [partial search results](https://github.com/usf-cs212-spring2019/project-tests/blob/master/expected/results-partial/results-partial-simple.json) for [`ant perf`](https://github.com/usf-cs212-spring2019/project-tests/blob/master/expected/results-partial/results-partial-simple.json#L2-L13) for an example of results sorted by score, the results for [`lori`](https://github.com/usf-cs212-spring2019/project-tests/blob/master/expected/results-partial/results-partial-simple.json#L42-L58) for an example of results with the same score and thus sorted by count, and finally the results for [`capybara hidden`](https://github.com/usf-cs212-spring2019/project-tests/blob/master/expected/results-partial/results-partial-simple.json#L14-L25) for an example of results with the same score and same count and thus sorted alphabetically by location.
+See the [partial search results](https://github.com/usf-cs212-fall2019/project-tests/blob/master/Project%20Tests/expected/search-partial/search-partial-simple.json) for [`ant perf`](https://github.com/usf-cs212-fall2019/project-tests/blob/master/Project%20Tests/expected/search-partial/search-partial-simple.json#L2-L13) for an example of results sorted by score, the results for [`lori`](https://github.com/usf-cs212-fall2019/project-tests/blob/master/Project%20Tests/expected/search-partial/search-partial-simple.json#L42-L58) for an example of results with the same score and thus sorted by count, and finally the results for [`capybara hidden`](https://github.com/usf-cs212-fall2019/project-tests/blob/master/Project%20Tests/expected/search-partial/search-partial-simple.json#L14-L25) for an example of results with the same score and same count and thus sorted alphabetically by location.

 {% include anchor.html level="h2" text="Input" %}